JonKing93/Paleo-DA-Hackathon--October-2022/source/gridfile/code4.rst

 Remember that the metadata object for each data file should only have metadata values for the data subset in the file.
 Also recall that the metadata should include values for each dimension in the ``.grid`` catalogue.
 The ``gridMetadata.index`` command can be useful for extracting metadata subsets from the gridfile's metadata.

 .. important::
-    If you're dataset uses tripolar coordinates or another non-rectilinear coordinate system, please see the next section.
+    If your dataset uses tripolar coordinates or another non-rectilinear coordinate system, please see the next section.
+If not, feel free to skip to the next demo.

 *Merged dimensions / Tripolar coordinates*